- The last mile is the last thing to do before finishing something else.

 - Why last mile problem is the least efficient part?

-- Which companies you know that overcome the last mile problem?
+- Which companies do you know that overcome the last mile problem?
 Was it a competitive advantage?

 - Wikipedia.
 Last Mile